Society for Family Health Nigeria

 The Society for Family Health (SFH) is a pan-African non governmental organisation (NGO), founded in 1983 and incorporated in 1985.

-The organisation was founded by three Nigerians, Professor Olikoye Ransome-Kuti, Mallam Dahiru Wali, and Hon.
+The organisation was founded by three eminent Nigerians, Professor Olikoye Ransome-Kuti, Mallam Dahiru Wali, and Hon.
 Justice Ifeyinwa Nzeako.

-SFH's intervention areas include; Treating and positively changing behaviour towards malaria prevention and treatment with the use of rapid diagnostic test or microscopy, HIV/TB treatment and prevention (including prevention of mother-to-child transmission), adolescent and young people programming, reproductive health and family planning (RH/FP), health policy and financing, Pharma systems strengthening, research and management information systems, cervical cancer screening and prevention, and safe water systems.
-Dr Omokhudu Idogho is currently the managing director of the organisation.
+Society for Family Health (SFH) is a leading Nigerian non-governmental organization that implements public health interventions across several key areas.
+Its programme focus includes malaria prevention and treatment—promoting the use of rapid diagnostic tests and microscopy, HIV and tuberculosis (TB) prevention and treatment (including prevention of mother-to-child transmission), adolescent and youth health programming, reproductive health and family planning (RH/FP), health policy and financing, pharmaceutical systems strengthening, and health research and information systems.

+In addition, SFH implements initiatives on cervical cancer screening and prevention, and promotes access to safe water through improved water, sanitation, and hygiene (WASH) practices.
+The organization integrates evidence-based strategies and social behavior change approaches to drive sustainable health outcomes in Nigeria and across the West African subregion.

+To further expand its reach and ensure equitable access to health commodities, SFH established a subsidiary, SFH Access to Health LTD/GTE.
+This entity focuses on increasing sustainable access to RMNCH-N and non-communicable disease products across Nigeria.
+Leveraging a blended financing model—including out-of-pocket payments, donor funding, loans, and innovation grants—it supports long-term affordability.
+Profits from premium brands are reinvested to subsidize lower-cost alternatives for underserved populations, reinforcing SFH's commitment to nationwide health equity.

 History

-SFH is a pan- African non-governmental organisation founded in 1983 by Honourable Justice Ifeyinwa Nzeako, Prof. Olikoye Ransome-Kuti, Pharm (Mallam) Dahiru Wali and Mr Phil Harvey.
+SFH is a pan- African non-governmental organisation founded in 1983 by Honourable Justice Ifeyinwa Nzeako, Prof. Olikoye Ransome-Kuti, and Pharm (Mallam) Dahiru Wali.
 SFH began as a Population Services International (PSI) affiliate with one HIV grant and reproductive health products for distribution in Nigeria.